MATANet: A Multi-context Attention and Taxonomy-Aware Network for Fine-Grained Underwater Recognition of Marine Species: Experiments

-Previous studies on marine species classification have faced challenges in ensuring reproducibility and fair benchmarking due to the lack of publicly available code and the use of different datasets across experiments.
-For this reason, Fish-Vista \cite{RN11} evaluated multiple benchmark models on a self-constructed dataset under consistent settings.
-Similarly, in this study, we evaluate the performance of our proposed model, MATANet, using representative benchmark models.
-Specifically, we compare our method with CNN-based models such as VGG19\cite{RN30}, ResNet50\cite{RN31}, and ResNeXt50\cite{RN32}; ViT-based models including SWIN\cite{RN17}, DINOv2\cite{RN33}, and MaxViT\cite{RN34}; FGVC models such as INTR\cite{RN35} and TransFG\cite{RN36}; and a fish-specific FGVC model, MSDBN\cite{RN15}.
-In our training setup, FGVC models were trained using their default configurations until convergence.
-For details, see Section 4.3, Implementation Details.

-Table~\hyperref[table:t1]{\ref*{table:t1}} summarizes the classification results of MATANet (M6) and benchmark models on the FathomNet2025 dataset, evaluated by Hierarchical Distance (HD).
-MATANet, which integrates ecological context and taxonomic hierarchy, achieves the lowest HD on both Public and Private test sets, with the best weighted average score of 1.54.
-CNN-based models show consistently lower performance, while ViT-based models like DINOv2 and SWIN outperform the fish-specialized FGVC model MSDBN, highlighting the strong generalization ability of large-scale vision transformers in fine-grained, domain-specific tasks.

-Table~\hyperref[table:t6]{\ref*{table:t6}} demonstrates that the proposed model achieved the best performance, with a hierarchical distance of 1.45 on the private leaderboard of the FathomNet2025 challenge\cite{RN19}, which primarily determines the final ranking.
-This result reflects a significant improvement of 13.7 percent over the second-best model, which recorded a score of 1.68.
-Furthermore, the model achieved the best overall performance based on the weighted average score, calculated using the test set split ratio of 52 percent for the public subset and 48 percent for the private subset.
-Since the public set is typically used for validation during iterative experimentation, these results indicate that the proposed model demonstrates strong generalization capabilities in real-world applications.

-Table~\hyperref[table:t2]{\ref*{table:t2}} shows the classification results on the FishCLEF2015 dataset, evaluated using both Accuracy (ACC) and HD.
-MATANet achieves the highest performance, with an ACC of 0.789 and an HD of 1.1309.
-Among the remaining models, the SWIN-B transformer model shows the second-best performance, while CNN-based models continue to underperform.
-The results demonstrate MATANet’s strength in consistent fine-grained classification.
+Previous studies on fine-grained marine organism recognition have faced challenges in ensuring reproducibility and fair benchmarking, as source code is often not publicly available and the datasets used in each study vary substantially.
+Recently, Fish-Vista \citep{RN11} evaluated multiple benchmark models under a consistent experimental setting using a curated dataset mainly composed of fish categories.
+In this study, we adopt a similar benchmarking strategy and compare MATANet with widely used baseline models whose implementations are publicly available.
+The comparison includes CNN-based models, such as VGG19 \citep{RN30}, ResNet50 \citep{RN31}, and ResNeXt50 \citep{RN32}; transformer-based vision models, such as Swin Transformer \citep{RN017}, DINOv2 \citep{RN33}, and MaxViT \citep{RN34}; and FGVC models, such as TransFG \citep{RN36} and INTR \citep{RN35}.
+In addition, we include MSDBN \citep{RN15}, a fish-specific FGVC model with a publicly available implementation, as an additional comparison method.
+Unless otherwise specified, MATANet refers to the M4 configuration selected from the context ablation study (see Table~\ref{table:context}).
+Detailed implementation settings are provided in Section~\ref{imp}.